 C++ Assignment Help with Guis

-Java has Spring and more recently JavaFX but there is no standard library for writing a GUI in C++, so you will need to either write your own (a massive undertaking), or to use one of the cross platform GUIs that exist.
-QT is one of the oldest cross platform GUIs and doesn’t just work on desktop PCs but also on mobile, since it used to be owned by Nokia.
-It is fully up to date, and supports keyboard, mouse as well as touch and is the default GUI that is used on some versions of Linux.
+Java has Spring and more recently JavaFX but there is no standard library for writing a GUI in C++, so you will need to either write your own (a massive undertaking) or to use one of the cross-platform GUIs that exist.
+QT is one of the oldest cross-platform GUIs and doesn’t just work on desktop PCs but also on mobile, since it used to be owned by Nokia.
+It is fully up to date, supports keyboard, mouse as well as touch, and is the default GUI that is used on some versions of Linux.

 An alternative is wxWidgets which has been around for even longer than QT, it uses the native operating system graphics functions and so the application will appear differently on the different platforms but it will be consistent with native applications on that platform.